afonsolage/bevysfactory/README.md

 gives a great sense of proudness and also helps to mitigate factory problems.
 This may impose some performance problems, but nothing that Bevy + Rust shouldn't handle.
- - __3D Factory__: The game should allow player to build their factories in all 3 dimensions, allowing them to interact with montains, cliffs, hills and many more obstacles.
+ - __3D Factory__: The game should allow player to build their factories in all 3 dimensions, allowing them to interact with mountains, cliffs, hills and many more obstacles.
- - __Optional floor, walls and roofs__: This may seems obvios, but there should be optional floors, walls and roofs.
+ - __Optional floor, walls and roofs__: This may seems obvious, but there should be optional floors, walls and roofs.
 The game should give no bonus or penalities in using them, this should be visually appealing only.
  - __Instant Building__: There won't be any major cooldown or waiting time to create Factory Buildings, since the major limiting point will be the extractors, transporters and belts.